 This doesn’t nix mom and dad.
-Kids need and want adults – especially their parents – to play with them.
+Kids need and want adults – especially their parents – to play with them (perhaps you can build a fort together?).
 Just not with a structured, “do-it-this-way” approach.

 Let the child lead, says Gartenberg: “Dress up in costumes, role play and perform.
 Take cues from the children.

 “Whatever parents play should be open-ended and nonjudgmental – no winner, no right, no wrong,” she adds.
 “Make up stories and games in the car when traveling from school to home.
 Hide the cell phone.
 Look into your child’s eyes when playing or communicating.”

 Get involved with your kids’ sports, too, whether coaching or volunteering.
 When you exercise, involve your children, so it becomes a family effort.
 Making meals is also a prime time to explore; let children plan dinner and give them opportunities to make up recipes.
 Trial and error is one of the best ways of learning.

 “Children will learn technology,” Gartenberg says.
 “Now, they need to learn to laugh and to share.
 Texting and emails and Internet activity need to be monitored carefully.
 Parents should find childcare that emphasizes more than academics – a place that includes physical activity and lots of opportunity for play.”

 Starting early to play with your children – and making it free-wheeling and open-ended – not only helps your kids.
 You’ll benefit, too.

 “Children who see parents as fun-loving, communicative adults will continue communicating with them as they grow into teens,” says Gartenberg.
 “Hopefully, as children learn to interact and play appropriately, they also will learn to stick up for each other and defy the bully and help others feel accepted.”